awslabs/Agent-EvalKit/docs/local-development.md

    # - Scripts are in: .evalkit/scripts/

    # 3. Make changes to templates/scripts in your main repo, then re-init to test
-   cd ../  # Back to main repo
+   cd /path/to/eval-kit  # Back to main repo
    # Edit files in templates/ or scripts/ directories
    # Re-initialize to test changes:
+   cd /path/to/your/projects
    evalkit init demo-evaluation --ai kilocode --local-dev --ignore-agent-tools

-   # 4. Commit changes when satisfied
+   # 4. Commit changes when satisfied (from eval-kit directory)
+   cd /path/to/eval-kit
    git add templates/ scripts/
    git commit -m "Update templates and scripts"
    ```